zimguy/react-pickers-bs4/README.md

 ````
 npm install --save moment
 ````
 Font Awesome and Bootstrap can be added to your app in several different ways.
-For example, you could install the appropriate npm packages or you could adding links to a CDN in your html page.
+For example, you could install the appropriate npm packages or you could add links to a CDN in your html page.

 ## Demo
 Clone (or download) this repository, install dependencies and then run the demo: